 Senior Vice President and Chief Financial Officer

 In his role as senior vice president and chief financial officer, Don Pounds is responsible for all areas of finance for the Baptist system, including treasury management, external and internal reporting, supply chain, reimbursement, tax, revenue cycle and general accounting.
 Since coming to Baptist in 1987, Pounds has served in a variety of roles, starting as controller at Baptist Memorial Hospital-Union County.

 A graduate of the University of Mississippi in Oxford, Miss., Pounds earned a bachelor’s degree in business administration.
 He is a certified public accountant and a member of the American Institute of Certified Public Accountants.
-He also is a member of the Health Care Financial Management Association.
+He also serves on the Health Care Financial Management Association Large System Council.

 Vice President and Chief Medical Officer